A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Numerical Experiments

 \subsection{Experimental order of convergence}

-To verify the experimental order of convergence of the numerical method, we apply the classical method of manufactured solutions, i.e., we choose a wavefunction $u(\xv,t):\Om\times[0, T]\to \Cb $ and a potential $\V(\xv,t):\Om\times[0, T]\to \Rb$ such that \eqref{SP} is satisfied (with the inclusion of appropriate right-hand sides).
-Here, we set $\Om = (-1,1)^2 \subset \Rb^2$ and consider uniform partitions $\Th$ of $\Om$ consisting of squares with sides of length $h$.
-For simplicity, we set the PDE coefficients to $\alpha=\beta=\varepsilon=1$ with the final time given by $T = 1$ and the time interval $(0,T)$ subdivided into uniform intervals of time step length $k = T/N > 0$.
-We choose the right-hand sides such that the exact solution to \eqref{SP} is given by
+To verify the experimental order of convergence of the numerical method, we apply the classical method of manufactured solutions, i.e., we choose a wavefunction $u(\xv,t):\varOmega\times[0, T]\to \Cb $ and a potential $\V(\xv,t):\varOmega\times[0, T]\to \Rb$ such that \eqref{SP} is satisfied (with the inclusion of appropriate right-hand sides).
+Note that in this case $\mu=0$ and homogeneous Dirichlet boundary conditions are used.
+Moreover we set $\varOmega = (-1,1)^2 \subset \Rb^2$ and consider uniform partitions $\Th$ of $\varOmega$ consisting of squares with sides of length $h$.
+For simplicity, we set the PDE coefficients to $\alpha=\beta=\ep=1${; this leads to $p(t)=\frac12 , \ q(t)=1, \forall t $.
+The initial time is set to be $\tau=0$ and the final time is given by $T = 1$.
+The time interval $(\tau,T)$ is} subdivided into uniform intervals of time step length $k = T/N > 0$.
+Then, we choose the right-hand sides such that the exact solution to \eqref{SP} is given by

-The errors are then measured in the $\displaystyle L^{\infty}L^2$ norm and we expect that
+The errors are then measured in the $\displaystyle L^{\infty}(L^2)$ norm and we expect that

 where $r$ is the polynomial degree of the spatial finite element space $\Vh(\Th;\mathbb{R})$.